ukparliament/egg-timer/public/commons_only_si.rb.md

 ... if there is a future House of Commons scrutiny day ...

       if date.first_commons_scrutiny_day
 ... we set the date to that day.
+In practice this will be the first sitting day following the laying.

         date = date.first_commons_scrutiny_day
 If we didn't find a **future House of Commons scrutiny day** in our calendar, we can't calculate the scrutiny period, ...